 Surgery to improve the appearance of large, long, or droopy nipples and overly large or puffy areolas can enhance the size and shape of your breasts.
 Dr. Paul G. Ruff IV, M.D., FACS and our team of board certified plastic surgeons specialize cosmetic breast enhancement procedures.
 One such procedure is nipple and areola reduction.
-Our surgeons are committed to providing the best option for nipple and areola reduction in Washington, D.C., Dr. Ruff works with you to get excellent results that achieve your cosmetic goals.
+Our surgeons are committed to providing the best option for nipple and areola reduction in Washington, D.C., our surgeons work with you to get excellent results that achieve your cosmetic goals.